uniquelau/vdb.vs-templates/readme.md

 # Readme

+This project aims to:

+Creates a fresh Visual Studio solution that contains a Web and Logic project Umbraco.
+Give a good starting point for creating your own template, feel free to fork!

-This project creates a Visual Studio solution, that uses strongly typed Models and build tasks that ensure that permissions (ACL's) are correctly set when deploying to Azure.
+In this example we create some scaffolding for strongly typed Models and include build tasks that ensure that permissions (ACL's) are correctly set when deploying to Azure.
 The build tasks also handle the automatic deployment of files required to run Umbraco.
 This means that you do not need to include every file within the Visual Studio project.